Cannabis in the Bahamas

-Cannabis in the Bahamas is illegal.
+Cannabis in the Bahamas is illegal recreationally, but legal for medical and religious use.

 Law

 On February 27, 1929, the government passed the Dangerous Drugs Act which dealt with drug offences in the Bahamas, including cannabis.

-In 1962, Act 26 amended the Act, providing a new definition of Indian hemp which, "includes all parts of the plant Cannabis Sativa whether growing or not from which the resin has not been extracted; the resin extracted from any part of such plant; and every compound, manufacture, salt derivative, mixture or preparation of such plant or resin.
+In 1962, Act 26 amended the Act, providing a new definition of Indian hemp which, "includes all parts of the plant Cannabis Sativa whether growing or not from which the resin has not been extracted; the resin extracted from any part of such plant; and every compound, manufacture, salt derivative, mixture or preparation of such plant or resin".

+In 2023, the Dangerous Drugs Act was amended to remove the definition of "Indian Hemp" as well as any reference to "Indian Hemp".

+In the same year, the Cannabis Bill was enacted, which sets the framework for the regulation of growth, sale, consumption, and possession.
+The bill states that cannabis may be used legally for medicinal and religious purposes.

 Possession

 Offence

 Section 29(6) of the Dangerous Drugs Act deals with simple possession of cannabis: